 The museum, which was established with the restoration of a historical building, is located in Cihangir, one of the coolest districts of Istanbul.
 Located on Cukurcuma Street, famous for its antique shops in Cihangir, the museum is also very close to Aga Hamami, the oldest bathhouse in Istanbul.

-The Museum of Innocence
+History of the Museum of Innocence

 There is a strong connection between the novel and the collection exhibited in the museum.
 While writing the parts of the novel, Orhan Pamuk was purchasing the objects mentioned in the novel.
 He collected the belongings of the main characters, newspaper reports remaining from the times that the novel covers, show cards, photographs and different objects in 20 years.

 For instance, there are 83 boxes in which objects are exhibited in the museum.
 These boxes represent 83 chapters in the novel and each box contains objects that belong to the same number of the chapter in the book.

-The Museum of Innocence Entry Fee 2020
+Museum of Innocence Entrance Fee 2021

 You can visit the museum for free just for once if you have the novel.
 On the 574th page of the novel, you can find a free entry ticket for the museum and a map showing where the museum is.
 By making that page stamped, you can get an invitation and visit the museum for free.

-The Museum of Innocence Opening Hours
+Museum of Innocence Opening Hours 2021

-How to Go to Museum of Innocence?
+How to Get to Museum of Innocence?